 1906(3rd of Av, 5666): Seventy-one year old Isabella H. Pollock, the wife of Abraham Rosenbach and the mother of Abraham Simon Wolf Rosenbach, her 8th child known as a “collector, scholar and seller of rare books and manuscripts.”

-1913: “Mr. Maurice Salzman, a prominent lawyer, delivered the first Friday night sermon at Eagle’s Hall in Venice, CA were arranged by Rabbi Hecht of Los Angeles.
+1913: “Mr. Maurice Salzman, a prominent lawyer, delivered the first Friday night sermon at Eagle’s Hall in Venice, CA at services which were arranged by Rabbi Hecht of Los Angeles.

 1915: Sephardic Bikur Holim Synagogue opens in Seattle, Washington.